-Undying Loyalty: To Material D, to the extent that she is willing to take on U-D alone knowing she has no chance but simply to weaken her defenses, just so Material D can defeat her and take her powers.
+Undying Loyalty: To Dearche, to the extent that she is willing to take on U-D alone knowing she has no chance but simply to weaken her defenses, just so Dearche can defeat her and take her powers.
 She gives Dearche her remaining powers after suffering heavy injuries so she will have a higher chance of succeeding when she battles U-D.

 Dumb Muscle: She can break a bind spell using brute force allowing her to escape Stern's bind spell and catch up to her, which she lampshades.
 She also stated that she leaves all the thinking to Stern and Dearche, simply following whatever they order her.

-Fragile Speedster/Glass Cannon: In G.O.D., her actual defense rating in the game is exactly the same as Fate's meaning below average in normal form and worst defense when in Sprite Form.
+Fragile Speedster/Glass Cannon: In G.o.D., her actual defense rating in the game is exactly the same as Fate's meaning below average in Slash Suit and worst defense when in Sprite Form.
 It's mentioned in a Sound Stage that Levi actually has less armor than Fate.

-Friendly Enemy: She greets Fate happily and shows off her new and improved self in their meeting in G.O.D.
-She says that their behaviors in the Battle of Aces were similar to sleepwalking.
+Friendly Enemy: She greets Fate happily and shows off her new and improved self in their meeting in G.o.D.
+She says that their behavior in The Battle of Aces was similar to sleepwalking.
 She even gets along with Reinforce.

 I may act like this but I'm a Material y'know!
 I'm smart, y'know!

-The Nicknamer: She is apparently bad with names, unlike Stern, who prefers referring to people other than those related to her with a title, or Dearche, who doesn't even bother knowing the names of people other than her retainers and Yuri..
-The only exceptions to this are Stern, Dearche (who she addresses as "Your Magesty" because that's what she wants) and again, Yuri.
+The Nicknamer: She is apparently bad with names, unlike Stern, who prefers referring to people other than those related to her with a title, or Dearche, who doesn't even bother knowing the names of people other than her retainers and Yuri.
+The only exceptions to this are Stern, Dearche (who she addresses as "King" because that's what she wants) and again, Yuri.
 Some of the people she gave nicknames to are...

-Undying Loyalty: To Material D as she's perfectly willing to sacrifice herself like Material S, so that Material D can gain U-D's powers.
+Undying Loyalty: To Dearche as she's perfectly willing to sacrifice herself like Stern, so that Dearche can gain U-D's powers.